FP-22-23/java-term-project-PFerreria/README.md

 - removeHMovie(HMovie h): Removes a movie from the collection

 Implemented both with loops and streams (stream operations are denoted with an ST at the end of the name):
+- List<HMovie> filterByVar: Filters various variables (year, month, day, actor, genre, language and country)
+- Boolean doMoviesContain(String a): Checks if any titles contain the parameter
 - Boolean containsMoviewithActor(String actor): True if there is a movie with that actor.
 - Boolean areMoviesGreaterThanScore(Double score): True if all movies have a score higher than the given one
 - Integer countHMoviesFromCountry(String country): Counter of movies per country